MAHAMUDRA

 -

-If you are travelling with your pet, we do invite you to stop long enough to walk your pet around the brick walkway of the stupa (at the entrance) clockwise 3 times as a blessing, but not go on other parts of the property and never have the animal off a lead or out of its crate.
+If you are travelling with your dog, we invite you to stop to walk your pet around the stupa at the entrance of the property, walking clockwise 3 times as a blessing, but please not on other parts of the property and always keep your pet on the lead or in its crate.

 -